-Tips and info for female touring cyclists
+Tips for female bicycle travelers

 Heike Pirngruber aka the Pushbike Girl has been cycling around the world since 2013.
-Her website contains numerous interviews with other experienced female solo cyclists.
+Her website features numerous interviews with other experienced female solo cyclists.
 Plus an informative article on wild camping safety tips from other solo women.

-Emily Chappell and a panel of women explorers answer the most common questions she receives on cycling as a lone female.
+Cyclist Emily Chappell and a panel of women explorers answer the most common questions she receives on cycling as a lone female.

 For all cyclists, including males, the biggest danger comes from motorized traffic.